microsoft/minecraft-scripting-samples/ts-starter/README.md

 # Minecraft TypeScript Starter Project

 This sample demonstrates a simple build process and TypeScript compilation for Minecraft.
-This readme shows how you can use Betas APIs experiment to build out simple gameplay styles.
+This readme shows how you can use Script APIs to build out simple gameplay styles.
 You can use this project as a starter for your own scripting projects.
+You can also see a more full [version of this tutorial that uses this TypeScript starter](https://learn.microsoft.com/minecraft/creator/documents/scriptinggettingstarted).

 ## Prerequisites

-**Install Node.js tools, if you haven't already**
+### Install Node.js tools, if you haven't already

-We're going to use the package manager [npm](https://www.npmjs.com/package/npm) to get more tools to make the process of building our project easier.
+We're going to use the Node Package Manager (or NPM) to get more tools to make the process of building our project easier.

 Visit [https://nodejs.org/](https://nodejs.org).

 Download the version with "LTS" next to the number and install it.
 (LTS stands for Long Term Support, if you're curious.)
-In the Node.js Windows installer, accept the installation defaults.
 You do not need to install any additional tools for Native compilation.

-**Install Visual Studio Code, if you haven't already**
+### Install Visual Studio Code, if you haven't already

 Visit the [Visual Studio Code website](https://code.visualstudio.com) and install Visual Studio Code.

 ## Getting Started

+1. Using a copy of this starter project from GitHub - you can get a copy of this project by visiting [https://github.com/microsoft/minecraft-scripting-samples/](https://github.com/microsoft/minecraft-scripting-samples/) and, under the Code button, selecting `Download ZIP`.

+1. The `ts-starter` folder (this folder) contains a starter TypeScript project for Minecraft.
+Note that there is a `ts-starter-complete-cotta` folder that will show you the finished product and code.

 1. To make your own environment look like the example, create a folder on your `C:\` drive and call it **projects**.
 Create a subfolder called **cotta**.